 For Sephardic Jews, revisiting traditional dishes is a cinch, since these Middle Eastern and Mediterranean-based cuisines have so many already-vegan specialties, filled with grains, legumes, vegetables, and fresh and dried fruits.

 But when vegan Ashkenazi Jews want to revisit old favorites, there’s a whole lot of adapting to do!
-And so, the blogosphere is replete with veganized matzo ball soup, challah, latkes, and even meaty classics like cholent.
+Still, it can be done, and done well!
+This site’s matzo ball soup, eggless challah, latkes, and even meaty classics like cholent.

 There are some good reasons to avoid Nova lox.
 Those of us of the strict vegan persuasion, as well as those who are allergic to seafood, will appreciate this alternative.